Center for Academic Writing

 Building D, D-024

-Counseling and Psychological Services provide counseling and mental health services to NEIU students free of charge.
+Counseling Services provides counseling and mental health services to NEIU students free of charge.
 Counseling and therapy is provided to help students understand and deal with emotional distress, relationship difficulties and personal concerns, freeing them to make clearer and healthier decisions.
-Explore personal life problems including anxiety, depression, suicidal thoughts, relationship problems, anger, addictions, and many other difficulties that may cause stress and disrupt their life.
 All current Northeastern students are eligible to receive up to 50 free of charge individual or couple counseling sessions.
-Group sessions are also provided, depending on availability.
-Faculty and staff are also eligible for some limited services.
-Services provided include individual counseling or therapy, group therapy, couple counseling, referrals and consultation.
-When additional services are needed, referrals can be made to outside providers.
+Group sessions are also provided.

 Katherine Gleiss, Director